ubernostrum/django-registration/docs/faq.rst

 **How do I install django-registration?**

-    Full instructions are available in :ref:`the quick start guide <quickstart>`.
+    Full instructions are available in :ref:`the installation guide
+    <install>`.
+For configuration, see :ref:`the quick start guide
+    <quickstart>`.

 **Does django-registration come with any sample templates I can use right away?**